-I also thank the people in the mathematics department in the University of Southampton, in specifically for their advice in the later stages of my data analysis.
+I also thank the people in the School of Mathematics in the University of Southampton, in specifically for their advice in the later stages of my data analysis.

 Finally I thank the funding agencies NSERC and CIFAR for their financial support.